venenux/alpine-wiki/tutorials/alpine-howto-qemu-emulation.md

 ##### Auto Configure the hugepages for qemu

-If you will have a VM with 4096 Mb of RAM (only one)so then (4096/2)+1024 where the 2048 will be the amount of pages for.. this number will be the amouh of huges pages if your hugepagez configured is 2M, this will leave almost a quarter for other vm of hugepages, so the need hugepages with 2M hugepagez will be 3092
+If you will have a VM with 4096 Mb of RAM (only one)so then (4096/2)+1024 where the 1024 will be the amount of pages for.. this number will be the amouh of huges pages if your huge pages size configured is 2M, this will leave almost a quarter for other vm of hugepages, so the need hugepages with 2M "hugepagez" will be 3092

-If you will have a VM with 4096 Mb of RAM (only one)so then (4096/1024)+8 where the 8 will be the amount of pages for.. this number will be the amouh of huges pages if your hugepagez configured is 1G, this will leave almost a quarter for other vm of hugepages, so the need hugepages for 1G hugepagez will be 16
+If you will have a VM with 4096 Mb of RAM (only one)so then (4096/2)+8 where the 8 will be the amount of pages for.. this number will be the amouh of huges pages if your huge pages size configured is 1G, this will leave almost a quarter for other vm of hugepages, so the need hugepages for 1G "hugepagez" will be 16

 * allow some more regions rather than 8 ony for mem workaround bug on qemu limits
 * mount and setup the virtual host modules, specially for networking